mcmartins/gap-lint/README.md

 # Gap Lint Tool
 GAP-Lint is a linter tool to detect errors and problems in GAP code.
+The grammar is defined in BNF and uses ANTLR4 to generate parsers.

 # Try Me